Liberation (Christina Aguilera album): Singles

-"Accelerate" featuring singer Ty Dolla Sign and rapper 2 Chainz was released on May 3, 2018, as the lead single from the album.
+"Accelerate" featuring singer Ty Dolla Sign and rapper 2 Chainz was released on May 3, 2018, as the lead single.
 The music video premiered on Aguilera's Vevo channel on the same day.
-It reached number-one on the Billboard Dance Club Songs chart for the issue dated September 1, 2018, becoming Aguilera's tenth song to do so, as well as Ty Dolla Sign and 2 Chainz's first number-one song.
-On May 11, 2018, "Twice" was released as a promotional single from the album.
-"Fall in Line" featuring singer-songwriter Demi Lovato was released on May 16, 2018, as the second official single from Liberation.
-A lyric video was uploaded on Aguilera's Vevo channel on the same day, while the music video premiered on May 23, 2018.
-A week prior the album release, on June 7, 2018, "Like I Do" featuring rapper GoldLink was released as the third single.
+It reached number-one on the US Dance Club Songs chart for the issue dated September 1, becoming Aguilera's tenth song to do so, as well as Ty Dolla Sign and 2 Chainz's first number-one song.
+On May 11, "Twice" was released as a promotional single.

-The lyric video for the song was released on June 21, 2018.
+"Fall in Line" featuring Lovato was released on May 16, as the second single from Liberation.
+Its lyric video was uploaded on Aguilera's Vevo channel on the same day, while its music video premiered on May 23.
+A week prior the album release, on June 7, "Like I Do" featuring rapper GoldLink was released as the third single.
+The lyric video for the song was released on June 21.